HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 One limitation of our crawl is that it is geographically distributed, and as such we cannot accurately account for websites that dynamically show a CCPA link only to visitors in California.
 Therefore, our results likely underestimate the prevalence of these links.
 However, it is important to note that, as per [prior research](https://petsymposium.org/popets/2022/popets-2022-0030.pdf) conducted in 2022, only 17% of CCPA links were dynamically hidden.

 Finally, we examine which phrasing is most commonly used in CCPA links.
-The majority of sites use variants of the phrase recommended under CCPA required by the law, “do not sell my personal information”.
+The majority of sites use variants of the phrase recommended under CCPA , “do not sell my personal information”.
 However, a significant number of sites also contain links titled “your privacy choices”, whose implication is less clear.
 This may make it more difficult for users to opt-out on these sites.

 {{ figure_markup(
   image="Top-10-Phrases-in-CCPA-Links.png",